PETA calling for investigation of Tuscola dog breeder

 In this case, PETA said it's seeking charges under state law, because the violations don’t carry any federal civil or criminal penalties.

-Douglas County State’s Attorney Robert Kosic said he received an emailed letter from PETA with the USDA inspection report attached on Tuesday, and he referred it to the county sheriff’s office to investigate.
+Douglas County State’s Attorney Robert Kosic said on Tuesday, he received an emailed letter from PETA with the USDA inspection report attached, and he referred it to the county sheriff’s office to investigate.